 Board of Directors

-Marc Russell, Chair
+Marc Russell, Treasurer

-Marc came to the CIC board in 2018, seeking to apply his career in corporate and non-profit finance in a volunteer role for an organization that directly serves its community.
+Marc came to the board in 2018, seeking to apply his career in corporate and non-profit finance in a volunteer role for an organization that directly serves its community.

 Charlie Cunniff